kehantan/labbook/docs/cell_culture/cell_count.rst

 **Note:**

 This protocol is not a strict instruction, just some suggestions which can help ease your workflow.
-You can of course, adjust the volume of cell suspension according to your need.
+You can of course, adjust the parameters (volume of cell suspension, dilution factor, etc.) according to your needs.